jmas/flexio/README.md

 );
 </pre>

-You can access to this properties through App class.
+You can access this properties through App class.

 Examples: